Evaluation Results

 Evaluations: The results of the function evaluations for perturbed variables, including the perturbed variable values, objective values, and constraint values for each realization and perturbation.
 See

-Realizations: Information about the realizations, such as weights for objectives and constraints, and whether each realization was successful.
+Realizations: Information about realizations, such as weights for objectives and constraints and whether each realization was successful.
 See

-Gradients: The calculated gradients of the objectives and constraints.
+Gradients: Calculated gradients of objectives and constraints.
 See

 Attributes: